-Day 15 - Under a Hard Sun : Belorado to Ages
+Day 15 - Pilgrims Under a Hard Sun : Belorado to Ages

 The Camino took us alongside recently harvested farmland and past large hills of hay in the midst of which stood a beautiful, lonely church on the horizon.
 The structure piqued our curiosity, so we deviated from the pathway, and when we arrived at it, found perhaps one of the most simple and peaceful places of worship that we had yet seen.

-Afterwards, we sat in the shade of a stone wall and cooled our feet in the base of the fountain while we waited for the albergues to open.
+Afterwards, we sat in the shade of a stone wall and cooled our feet at the base of the fountain while we waited for the albergues to open.

-As of today we are approximately 500km from Santiago!
-Tomorrow we are heading to Burgos which is only a short hike away, but which appears to travel past the airport, industrial sector, the suburbs of the city which will present a change in pace for the day.
+As of today, we are approximately 500km from Santiago!
+Tomorrow we are heading to Burgos which is only a short hike away, but which appears to travel past the airport, industrial sector, and the suburbs of the city which will present a change in pace for the day.

 __________________________________________________________________________________